scalabli/yadig/docs/signals.rst

 Signals
 =======

-.. versionadded:: 0.6

-Starting with Flask 0.6, there is integrated support for signalling in Flask.
+There is integrated support for signalling in Citus.
 This support is provided by the excellent `blinker`_ library and will gracefully fall back if it is not available.

 What are signals?
-Signals help you decouple applications by sending notifications when actions occur elsewhere in the core framework or another Flask extensions.
+Signals help you decouple applications by sending notifications when actions occur elsewhere in the core framework or another Citus extensions.
 In short, signals allow certain senders to notify subscribers that something happened.

-Flask comes with a couple of signals and other extensions might provide more.
+Citus comes with a couple of signals and other extensions might provide more.
 Also keep in mind that signals are intended to notify subscribers and should not encourage subscribers to modify data.
-You will notice that there are signals that appear to do the same thing like some of the builtin decorators do (eg: :data:`~flask.request_started` is very similar to :meth:`~flask.Flask.before_request`).
+You will notice that there are signals that appear to do the same thing like some of the builtin decorators do (eg: :data:`~citus.request_started` is very similar to :meth:`~citus.API.before_request`).
 However, there are differences in how they work.
-The core :meth:`~flask.Flask.before_request` handler, for example, is executed in a specific order and is able to abort the request early by returning a response.
+The core :meth:`~citus.API.before_request` handler, for example, is executed in a specific order and is able to abort the request early by returning a response.
 In contrast all signal handlers are executed in undefined order and do not modify any data.